Eric-Robert-Lawson/attractor-oncology/README.md

 **Contact:** OrganismCore@proton.me
 **Last updated:** 2026-03-10

-> **This repository is a dedicated cancer sub-repository of the OrganismCore framework.**
+> **This repository is a dedicated Attractor Geometry sub-repository of the OrganismCore framework.**
 > OrganismCore applies the same structural invariant across multiple domains beyond cancer.
 > → [https://github.com/Eric-Robert-Lawson/OrganismCore](https://github.com/Eric-Robert-Lawson/OrganismCore)

+The initial focus is cancer, but the applications reach further.
+These are falsifiable, and should be tested.
+Anything that holds for novel geometric obserbations, is an advancement.
+Any advancement precipitating from the framework, is a massive success.
+Blind derivations already derive convergently with literature, But novel ones validated from the framework would be a big leap forward as a demonstration of principles first derivation, calculable causal factors, being applied to reality.

 ---